ahmadshuami/lab-codeigniter-crud-model/README.md

 # lab-codeigniter-crud-model
-Simple core model for use in codeigniter projects.
-I use this for my lab project.
-Feel free to change at your own risk.
+Simple core model to use in the Codeigniter projects.
+I use it in my lab project.
+You can use it at your own risk.

 # Installation
 Save in application/core folder